 Chidren Under 5: Up to two children under 5 years old ride free with a paying passenger on Metrobus.

-Metrobus uses a paperless transfer system.
-It stopped issuing and accepting paper bus transfers on January 4, 2009.
+Metro riders can take advantage of free bus-to-bus transfers within a two-hour period and discounted transfers between rail and bus by using a SmarTrip® card.
+Customers who use a SmarTrip® card receive a 20˘ discount on bus fares.
 To receive a transfer, a SmarTrip card must be used to pay the Metrobus fare.
 Passengers paying with cash do not get a transfer and must pay the full fare when transferring.
+Note: Metrobus stopped issuing and accepting paper bus transfers on January 4, 2009.

 |Metrobus to another Metrobus||Free within 3 hours|